fahdkmsft/azureml-previews/previews/pipelines/docs/how-to-schedule-pipeline.md

 This section will show how to create a recurrence schedule for a pipeline job.
 You can find the sample [recurrence scheduled pipeline yaml file](https://github.com/Azure/azureml-examples/tree/sdk-preview/cli/jobs/pipelines-with-components/basics/hello-pipeline-recurrence-schedule.yml) in the examples repository.

 The following sample shows a pipeline job is scheduled to be triggered at the 15th, 0th, and 30th minutes of the 10th, 11th, 12th hour of every Monday, Wednesday and Friday, starts from 2022-05-10T10:15:00 in Pacific Standard Time (UTC-7).
-And the status is disabled.
+And the status of `schedule` is disabled.

 ```YAML
 $schema: https://azuremlschemas.azureedge.net/latest/pipelineJob.schema.json